 For many Insurtech, the question is how to use push notifications the right way.
-How do you strike that right balance between driving users to your website/app, and turning users off?
+How do you strike the balance between driving users to your website/app, and turning users off?

-Below I have shared a few of my push strategy secrets to help you get your clients opening your apps and interacting with your brand.
+Below I have shared a few of my push strategy secrets to get clients opening your apps and interacting with your brand.

 Before thinking about your push notification content, you first need to get clients to opt-in.

-Most apps use a standard prompt at the top of the screen (which many users instinctively close down), or the bell icon usually in the bottom right.
+Most apps use a standard prompt at the top of the screen (which many users instinctively close down or ignore), or a bell icon in the bottom right corner of the screen.
 Both offer convenient ways to sign up.

 An effective way to increase opt-ins is to create a splash screen or banner that explains the benefits of push in a few carefully chosen words.
 Carefully point out the benefits that subscribing will bring the user.
-Although they can’t sign-up through the splash screen, you have planted the thought in their mind, so they are more likely to sign-up later.
+Although they can’t sign-up through the splash screen, you have planted the idea in their head so they are more likely to sign-up later.

-In a data science report, Leanplum found that push notifications containing personalized content see four times the open rate of generic messages.
+A data science report by Leanplum found push notifications containing personalized content see four times the open rate of generic messages.
 So how can you do that when you don’t even know the user’s name?

 3. Segment your user base as much as possible

 Segmenting your subscribers allows you to send more relevant messages.
 For example, suppose you are sending a push about an upcoming broker conference.
-As you really don’t want to send that to customers, as an absolute minimum you need a separate customer and broker opt-in so that you can segment into separate pots and message them separately.
+As you really don’t want to send that to customers, as a minimum you need two separate segments, customer and broker, for users to opt-in to.
+This allows you to segment users into separate pots and message them separately.

-Now suppose you want to cross-sell a new dental insurance product to your health insurance clients.
-Segmenting allows you to specifically target your health insurance base with a customized message and special offer.
+Taking it a step further, now suppose you want to cross-sell a new dental insurance product to your health insurance clients.
+Segmenting would allow you to specifically target your health insurance base with a customized message and special offer.

 Push notifications almost seem made for the industry industry.
 The key to any successful push strategy is dividing your base in to smaller groups and hitting them with highly relevant messages, and with the right frequency – not too many but not too few.
 This will ensure quality communication and high engagement.